spacemeshos/docs/docs/start/smeshing/smeshing_adv/post_init.md

 Once an epoch, after the node has received a PoET proof and during the PoET cycle gap, the node will generate a [proof of spacetime](#proof-generation), which requires that it sequentially read all of the PoST data.
-The details aren't something most miners need to worry about as the node will handle the process for you; see [Fine-tuning Node Performance](./performance.md) for information on benchmarks and parameters that can be tweaked.
+The details aren't something most smeshers need to worry about as the node will handle the process for you.
+See [Fine-tuning Node Performance](./performance.md) for information on benchmarks and parameters that can be tweaked.

 The first part of the proving process is an initial proof of work phase called **k2pow** that uses a proof of work